-3. Where one-third of the members of the committee to which a request for an opinion or for advice has been referred pursuant to paragraph 2 request that the matter be referred back to Parliament, the procedure provided for in Rule 36 shall apply.
+3. If, after referral to committee pursuant to paragraph 2, one-third of the current members of the committee request that the power to take a decision be referred back to Parliament, the procedures for debate and amendment of committee reports in plenary shall apply.